sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Parameters, return values, and `void`
 - Function prototypes and their placement
 - Pass-by-value semantics and the call stack
-- Designing small, single-purpose functions
+- Designing small, single-purpose functions with clear success and failure behavior

 [🗒️Lecture Notes (HTML)](../files/c/Week_11_Functions.html)